mwopitz/todo-daemon/README.md

 * An HTTP server that provides a REST API to other applications.
 * A [gRPC](https://grpc.io/) server that is used for internal communication between the daemon process and the command processes.

+The command processes provide a command-line interface (CLI) for interacting with the daemon process.

 ## Getting started